On the risk levels of distributionally robust chance constrained problems: Distributionally robust randomized MPC

-which is uniformly distributed at the boundaries of the uncertainty interval as an estimated worst-case distribution.
-To cover this distribution, an ambiguity set described by the RVD of size $M_{\text{RVD}}=4$ is needed (see the inner plot of Figure~\ref{fig:viol_prob}).
+which is uniformly distributed at the boundaries of the uncertainty support to estimate a worst-case distribution.
+An ambiguity set described by the RVD of size $M_{\text{RVD}}=4$ includes this distribution (see the inner plot of Figure~\ref{fig:viol_prob}).
+The total variation distance for this example is $M_{\text{TVD}}=0.75$.

 To validate the distributionally robust one- and two-level guarantees, we apply the input trajectory of an rMPC with $N=1000$ samples from $\hat{\mathcal{P}}$ in open-loop fashion on 40000 trajectories of length $N_{\text{pred}}$, where $\vw\sim \gP$ to estimate the violation probability of this specific solution.
 As the violation probability is a random variable itself, we iterate this process $800$ times to create a histogram of the violation probability shown in Figure~\ref{fig:viol_prob} in blue and compare it to the nominal case without distributional ambiguity (orange).